-- G.711.0 has no known denial-of-service attacks due to decoding, as data posing as a desired G711.0 payload will be decoded into something (as per the decoding algorithm) with a finite amount of computation.
-This is due to the decompression algorithm having a finite worst-case processing path (no infinite computational loops are possible). - G.711.0 is a variable bit rate (VBR) audio codec.
-There have been recent concerns with VBR speech codecs where a passive observer can identify phrases from a standard speech corpus by means of the lengths produced by the encoder even when the payload is encrypted
+G.711.0 has no known denial-of-service attacks due to decoding, as data posing as a desired G711.0 payload will be decoded into something (as per the decoding algorithm) with a finite amount of computation.
+This is due to the decompression algorithm having a finite worst-case processing path (no infinite computational loops are possible).
+We also note that the data read by the G.711.0 decoder is controlled by the length of the individual encoded G.711.0 frame(s) contained in the RTP payload.
+The decoding algorithm specified in Section 4.2.3 above ensures that the G.711.0 decoder will not read beyond the length of the internal buffer specified (which is in turn specified to be no greater than the largest possible G.711.0 frame of 321 octets).
+Therefore a G.711.0 payload does not carry "active content" that could impose malicious sideeffects upon the receiver.

-[IEEE].
+G.711.0 is a variable bit rate (VBR) audio codec.
+There have been recent concerns with VBR speech codecs where a passive observer can identify phrases from a standard speech corpus by means of the lengths produced by the encoder even when the payload is encrypted [IEEE].
 In this paper, it was determined that some code excited linear prediction (CELP) codecs would produce discrete packet lengths for some phonemes.
 And furthermore with the use of appropriately designed Hidden Markov Models (HMMs) that such a system could predict phrases with unexpected accuracy.
 One CELP codec studied, SPEEX, had the property that it produced 21 different packet lengths in its wideband mode and that these packet lengths probabilistically mapped to phonemes that a HMM system could be trained on.
-In this paper it was determined that a mitigation technique would be to pad the output of the encoder with random padding lengths to the effect: 1) that more discrete payload sizes would result, and 2) that the probabilistic mapping to phonemes would become less clear.
-As G.711 is not a speech model based codec, neither is G.711.0.
+In this paper it was determined that a mitigation technique would be to pad the output of the encoder with random padding lengths to the effect: 1) that more discrete payload sizes would result, and 2) that the probabilistic mapping to phonemes would become less clear. is not a speech model based codec, neither is G.711.0.
 A G.711.0 encoding, during talking periods, produces frames of varying frame lengths which are not likely to have a strong mapping to phonemes.
-Thus G.711.0 is not expected to have this same vulnerability.
-It should be noted that "silence" (only one value of G.711 in the entire G.711 input frame) " or "near silence" (only a few G.711 values) is easily detectable as G.711.0 frame lengths or one or a few octets.
+Thus G.711.0 is not expected to have this same vulnerability. should be noted that "silence" (only one value of G.711 in the entire G.711 input frame) " or "near silence" (only a few G.711 values) is easily detectable as G.711.0 frame lengths or one or a few octets.
 If one desires to mitigate for silence/non-silence detection, statistically variable padding should be added to G.711.0 frames that resulted in very small G.711.0 frames (less than about 20% of the symbols of the corresponding G.711 input frame).
-Methods of introducing padding in the G.711.0 payloads have been provided in the G.711.0 RTP payload definitions in Sections 4.2.1 (Section 4.2.1) and 4.2.2 (Section 4.2.2).
+Methods of introducing padding in the G.711.0 payloads have been provided in the G.711.0 RTP payload definition in Section 4.2.2.